Mac McCaughan: Merge Records

-McCaughan was a co-contributor to the book Our Noise - The Story of Merge Records by John Cook, released in 2009.
+McCaughan was a contributor to the 2009 book Our Noise - The Story of Merge Records by John Cook.

 Other activity

 On October 24, 2007, McCaughan gave expert witness testimony in the U.S. Senate Commerce Committee on the topic "The Future of Radio".

 Personal life

 McCaughan lives in Chapel Hill, North Carolina with his wife and children.
 He graduated from Columbia College of Columbia University in 1990.
+His younger brother Matt McCaughan is a drummer best known for his work with Bon Iver.